RedEdge967/GitBlog/blog/2018-10-03/index.md

 Hello Everyone!
 Today I am going to tell you about my new macos big sur web experience written in CSS (cascading style sheet).
 I made a MacOS big sur web in CSS, HTML and JavaScript.
 You can see the source code in my github account.
+It is a web experience of macos big sur operating system made using basic technologies.
+If you aren't a IMac user and you want to experience macos big sur, you can go to https://macos-css.vercel.app to view the project.

+> If you have any questions reguarding this macos web projects, open a issue [here](https://github.com/RedEdge967/MacOS-CSS/issues/new) on github.
+> And don't forget to give this projects a star and fork it to make a upgraded version of macos big sur web experience.

 ### Features
 - Time (Seconds also can be viewed)